12 Great CISSP Books and Study Guides for the CISSP Certification

 - Pages: 1080

-- The Sybex guide is easier to plow through than Shon Harris’ All In One, but that may not be to everybody’s liking.
+- The Sybex guide is easier to plow through than Shon Harris’ All In One but may not be to everybody’s liking.

 2. Official (ISC)² Guide to the CISSP CBK, Fourth Edition [(ISC)² Press]